finbarrocallaghan/blog-posts/14/3/a_better_AUTO-07P.md

     :::text
     ~/ $ PYTHONPATH=~/auto/07p/python ipython
 <br />
-which of course drops us to a standard ipython shell, but, as a bonus, we have can run our .py script, and have the full power of AUTO and ipython available, without having to overwrite all the nice stuff in our namespace..
+which of course drops us to a standard ipython shell, but, as a bonus, we can run our .py script, and have the full power of AUTO and ipython available, without having to overwrite all the nice stuff in our namespace..

 now, from within the ipython shell, we can do